-You will need to go to the Behavior Analyst Certification Board website (www.bacb.com), and download the Task List, the Guidelines for Responsible Conduct, and the Disciplinary Standards.
-We will refer to these documents throughout this course and all others in this Certificate Program.
+You will need to go to the Behavior Analyst Certification Board website (www.bacb.com), and download the 4th Edition Task List and the Ethical and Professional Compliance Code for Behavior Analysts.
+We will refer to these documents throughout this course and all others in this program.